10 days in Turkey itinerary

 In addition to its natural beauty, Pamukkale is also home to the ancient city of Hierapolis.
 Famous for its thermal springs — Cleopatra is said to have bathed here — this ancient Roman spa town was founded in the 2nd century BC.

-While here, you could take a dip in Cleopatra’s pool (also known as the Antique Pool), explore the theatre carved into the hillside, and take a deep dive into the Necropolis, Roman Baths and Temple of Apollo.
+While here, you could take a dip in Cleopatra’s pool (also known as the Antique Pool), explore the theater carved into the hillside, and take a deep dive into the Necropolis, Roman Baths and Temple of Apollo.

 Oh, and if you’re in the market for adventure, you can paraglide over Pamukkale for an incredible view of the ruins and terraces.